honmanyau/chronik/README.md

 **This project is no longer maintained and will eventually be achived.
-While it is extremely unlikely anyone will use this pet project in production, here is the warning: please DO NOT use it production!**
+While it is extremely unlikely anyone will use this pet project in production, here is the warning: please DO NOT use it in production!**

 # Chronik